aurel192/tutorials/SQL/sqlbolt.md

 ```
 ###	SQL Lesson 9: Queries with expressions

-1. List all movies and their combined sales in millions of dollars
+1.List all movies and their combined sales in millions of dollars
 ```sql
 SELECT Title, (Domestic_sales+International_sales)/1000000 as Income FROM Movies INNER JOIN Boxoffice
 WHERE Movies.Id = Boxoffice.Movie_id
 ```
-2. List all movies and their ratings in percent
+2.List all movies and their ratings in percent
 ```sql
 SELECT Title,Rating*10 as Rating
 FROM Movies INNER JOIN Boxoffice
 WHERE Movies.Id = Boxoffice.Movie_id
 ```
-3. List all movies that were released on even number years
+3.List all movies that were released on even number years
 ```sql
 SELECT * FROM Movies
 WHERE Year%2==0
 ```
 ###	SQL Lesson 10: Queries with aggregates (Pt.
 1)

-1. Find the longest time that an employee has been at the studio
+1.Find the longest time that an employee has been at the studio
 ```sql
 SELECT Name,MAX(Years_employed) FROM employees
 ```
-2. For each role, find the average number of years employed by employees in that role
+2.For each role, find the average number of years employed by employees in that role
 ```sql
 SELECT role, AVG(years_employed) as Average_years_employed
 FROM employees
 GROUP BY role
 ```
-3. Find the total number of employee years worked in each building
+3.Find the total number of employee years worked in each building
 ```sql
 SELECT Building,SUM(Years_employed) FROM Employees GROUP BY Building
 ```
 ###	SQL Lesson 11: Queries with aggregates (Pt.
 2)

-1. Find the number of Artists in the studio (without a HAVING clause)
+1.Find the number of Artists in the studio (without a HAVING clause)
 ```sql
 SELECT Count(Role)  FROM employees
 WHERE Role IS "Artist"
 ```
-2. Find the number of Employees of each role in the studio
+2.Find the number of Employees of each role in the studio
 ```sql
 SELECT Role,COUNT(Role) FROM employees
 GROUP BY Role
 ```
-3. Find the total number of years employed by all Engineers
+3.Find the total number of years employed by all Engineers
 ```sql
 SELECT SUM(Years_employed) FROM employees
 WHERE Role IS "Engineer"